jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- make new event activity text field not auto focus

+- move the interactive chart to it's own full screen activity
+- push contact photo into actionbar
+- place reach-out buttons in the actionbar
+- place header graphics for in/out in Details Table
+- Create interface for manually adding events
 -- pretty major bug where the auto_update ran repeatedly in quick successsion
 - Collect stats for the group by creating new contacts with ContactKey "Group"
   - perhaps there needs to be a contactStats data field for dominating group